 - The content of the ABSITE is aligned with the SCORE Curriculum Outline for General Surgery; the topic areas in the ABSITE content outline refer to those categories in the SCORE outline.
 The SCORE Curriculum Outline is a list of patient care and medical knowledge topics to be covered in a five-year general surgery residency.
 It is updated annually and is available as a PDF or Excel spreadsheet.

 - The ABS provides the ABSITE to all ACGME-accredited general surgery residency programs, which are responsible for ordering the exam materials for their residents.
 It is also made available to osteopathic and international programs upon request.
 The exam may not be purchased individually.

 - If you are no longer affiliated with a residency program and wish to take the ABSITE, you must find a program whose director is willing to allow you to take the exam along with the residents of that program.
 This program will be responsible for payment to the ABS for your participation; the ABS does not accept payment from individuals.
 Your results will be included in the program's results and will be released only to the program director.

 Reporting of Results

-- If you have questions once you have received your individual score report, your program director can help with the interpretation of the results.
+- Upon receiving the score report, residents with questions should contact their program director, who can help with the interpretation of the results.
 The ABS will not discuss exam results with examinees.
 The ABS also will not regenerate any report as a result of miscoding of information, such as PGY level, program, etc. Any inquiries regarding the ABSITE must come directly from the program.